clementaudic/Art-Gallery-Problem_CCTV-coverage-optimization_TIPE/README.md

 The aim is to establish a network of security cameras to safeguard entirely the center of a city.

 <img src="https://github.com/clementaudic/Art-Gallery-Problem_CCTV-coverage-optimization_TIPE/blob/main/besancon.png" alt="hexagon" width="800"/>
-1: In this example, we want to safeguard Besançon downtown, which is bounded by the horseshoe-shaped Doubs River.\
+1: In this example, we want to safeguard Besançon downtown, which is bounded by the horseshoe-shaped Doubs River. <br>
-2: In order to pinpoint the streets to monitor, and in particular to distinguish them from private courtyards and parking lots, I make use of [Strava's Global heatmap](https://www.strava.com/heatmap).\
+2: In order to pinpoint the streets to monitor, and in particular to distinguish them from private courtyards and parking lots, I make use of [Strava's Global heatmap](https://www.strava.com/heatmap). <br>
-3: Finally, I have represented the city by a polygon using Geogebra.
+3: Finally, I used Geogebra to represente the city by a polygon.

 ## Triangulation